service-design-tools/sdt-website/_tools/ecosystem-map.md

 guidelines:
   - step: Identify all the players and entities involved in the service supply and delivery.
-    warning: Search in depth also for the actors operating behind the scenes, as well as the ones not directly involved with the service you're analysing.
+    warning: Search in depth also for actors operating behind the scenes, as well as the ones not directly involved with the service but that have nevertheless an impact on it.
-  - step: Place the user at the center of the worksheet, then start drawing connections with the different players and amongst them.
+  - step: Place the user in the center of the worksheet, then start tracing connections first with the other players and then among the latter.
-    warning: Use different types of line (appearance, colour, stroke etc) to represent different kinds of relationships such as information exchange, money exchange etc.
+    warning: Use different types of line (appearance, colour, stroke etc) to represent different kinds of relationship such as information exchange, money exchange etc.
   - step: Take a step backwards and observe the map.
 Do you notice anything missing?
       If you're not just by yourself, discuss about the missing points within the team.
-    warning: Add hand-written notes or use post-its in order to highlight emerging observations and discussions on the map
+    warning: Add erasable hand-written notes or use post-its in order to highlight emerging observations and discussions on the map
   - step: Drawing on the new additions, highlight pain points or gaps in the map.
-      This activity helps understand which aspects need to be improved or further explored, and to share these insights with other team members and stakeholders.
+      This activity helps in understanding which aspects need to be improved or further explored, and to share these insights with other team members or stakeholders.
-    warning: Keep visualizing any new detail noticed on the map, eg. with further colors or dividing the players in sub-sets
+    warning: Keep visualizing any new detail noticed on the map, for example using further colors or dividing the players in sub-sets.
 references:
   - link: https://systemic-design.net/wp-content/uploads/2013/12/Forlizzi.pdf
     name: "(2013) Jody Forlizzi.
 The Product Service Ecology: Using a Systems